garanaveen/deerbrooketx/homeassessment.md

 A : You can protest online yourself or go with a company which does on your behalf.
 Most of these companies charge a %age fee based on how much your savings are if they succeed to reduce the property taxes.
 So, if they charge 50% of savings and you end up savings $1000 after they represent you, they charge $500.
 Be aware of this fact before signing up with anyone.

+Q : I closed my home in 2021 and the assessment is more than my purchase price.
+What are my options?
+A : For those of you who purchased between 1JAN2021 to 31MAR2022, you have an option to do a express review.
+Check this [wcad-express-review](https://www.wcad.org/express-review-for-new-property-purchases) link out.
+The deadline for this is 11MAY2022.